 T.I.
-Addresses Rumors There’s STILL Static Between Him And Daughter Deyjah…But Is Zonnique Pregnant?
+Addressed Rumors There’s STILL Static Between Him And Daughter Deyjah…But Is Zonnique Pregnant?

 “Watch how you speak to your children”, Deyjah tweeted.
 “I don’t care how old they are, they still deserve respect.”

-Adding fuel to the flame, Deyjah TSR added Deyjah’s next tweet, which insinuated she needed space from a loved one.
+Adding fuel to the flame, TSR added Deyjah’s next tweet, which insinuated she needed space from a loved one.
 So, was this really about her daddy, T.I.?
 Scroll down to see how Tip put that rumor to rest, swiftly.

 T.I. addressed the rumors directly and thoroughly, using his own Instagram as a platform.
-The father shared a text conversation between himself, DeyJah, and son Domani where they all deny having any family issues between the daughter and dad.
+The father shared a text conversation between himself, Deyjah, and son Domani where they all deny having any family issues between the daughter and dad.

 T.I. was careful not to mince words and to make sure everyone knows they’ve moved on from “hymengate”, the mishap between T.I. and Deyjah from months ago.